 May 16, 2022.
 Judie Cain, our May presenter, is an award winning, widely exhibited artist.
 Her workshops focus on the basics of oil painting and color.
-She often paints farm subjects, beautiful flowers and people, especially young children and mothers.
 Her presentations are always engaging and informative!
-The focus for the demo will be the process of painting: the breaking down of the subject into basic shapes and values, composition.
-The subject matter will reflect Judie's strong interest in our food supplies, family and our return to our ability to take responsibility for ourselves, through organic farming and supporting new life.
-Judie says that since chickens generally are a part of farming, they will probably be her subject!
+The focus for the demo was the process of painting: the breaking down of the subject into basic shapes and values, composition.
+The subject reflected Judie's strong interest in our food supplies, family and our return to our ability to take responsibility for ourselves, through organic farming and supporting new life.

 April 18, 2022.
 Stephanie Rose Long Working primarily in soft pastel, Stephanie’s interest lies in western art, depicting the people, animals and landscapes of the ranching and horse world.
 She says, "I am enamored with all things western, and love to add a bold use of color to grab the eye, while also representing the intimate details which otherwise might be overlooked," Stephanie's work can be seen at www.wildrosewesternart.com and Wild Rose Western Art on Facebook.

 February, 2022.
 Heine Hartwig, well-known Foothill artist and friend of the MLAA, paints colorful landscapes in a loose but realistic style.
 This presentation was different: We learned how to apply basic rules of color and composition to create a colorful abstract in a single session!
 On the right, Heine with his finished work.